Right Judgement-A tale of Wisdom-How to Judge real convict in ambiguity-An Indian Folktale.

 A Story of Right Judgement by wisdom -An Indian Folktale.

-Ratana, a very simple & honest man in the Rampura village, woke up to a whispering sound besides his room.
+Ratana, a very simple & honest man in the Rampur village, woke up to a whispering sound besides his room.
 He looked out his window, noticed a phantom shadow passing throughout the yard.
 He moved out his room.
 Silently he approached to the uncanny shadow.
 He caught the man behind.
 Oh! that was a thief who was running away robbing the valuables of his neighbors.

 He rigidly held the arms of the robber.
 The thief was trying hard to get rid of Ratana but failed to escape.
 Ratana started to shout, "Thief!
 Thief!
 Thief" to gather the villagers.